What is Who Let The Dads Out?

 SODA (School’s Out, Dad’s About) club is another way of supporting dads/father figures and primary-school age children.

-Soul Man? is a format for giving men the opportunity to explore faith and spirituality in more depth.
+Soul Man? is a format for giving men the opportunity to explore faith and spirituality.

 Each of these programmes is covered in the book School’s Out, Dad’s About written by Who Let The Dads Out? founder, Mark Chester.
 This is out of print but contact us at mail@cff.org.uk if you’d like a free copy (whilst stocks last).

-These are specific resources that have been developed which link with Who Let The Dads Out? but of course there is nothing to stop you developing other ideas or linking in with existing men’s ministries in your church.
+These are specific resources that have been developed which link with Who Let The Dads Out? but of course there is nothing to stop you developing other ideas or linking in with existing initiatives.
 See more ideas for engaging with dads.